YvCodeHong/react-backend/README.md

 npm install react-backend
 ```

-To test it, first clone the [Git repository](https://github.com/Hextrakt/react-backend).
+To test it, first clone the Git repository of [react-backend](https://github.com/Hextrakt/react-backend).
 Then, run

 ```js
 yarn install